Botulinum toxin: Cosmetic uses

 In cosmetic applications, botulinum toxin is considered relatively safe and effective for reduction of facial wrinkles, especially in the uppermost third of the face.
 Commercial forms are marketed under the brand names Botox Cosmetic/Vistabel from Allergan, Dysport/Azzalure from Galderma and Ipsen, Xeomin/Bocouture from Merz, Jeuveau/Nuceiva from Evolus, manufactured by Daewoong in South Korea.
 The effects of botulinum toxin injections for glabellar lines ("11's lines" between the eyes) typically last two to four months and in some cases, product-dependent, with some patients experiencing a longer duration of effect of up to six months or longer.
 Injection of botulinum toxin into the muscles under facial wrinkles causes relaxation of those muscles, resulting in the smoothing of the overlying skin.
 Smoothing of wrinkles is usually visible three to five days after injection, with maximum effect typically a week following injection.
 Muscles can be treated repeatedly to maintain the smoothed appearance.

 DaxibotulinumtoxinA (Daxxify) was approved for medical use in the United States in September 2022.
-It is indicated for the temporary improvement in the appearance of moderate to severe glabellar lines (wrinkles between the eyebrows).
+It is indicated for the temporary improvement in the appearance of moderate to severe glabellar lines.
 DaxibotulinumtoxinA is an acetylcholine release inhibitor and neuromuscular blocking agent.
 The FDA approved daxibotulinumtoxinA based on evidence from two clinical trials (Studies GL-1 and GL-2), of 609 adults with moderate to severe glabellar lines.
 The trials were conducted at 30 sites in the United States and Canada.
 Both trials enrolled participants 18 to 75 years old with moderate to severe glabellar lines.
 Participants received a single intramuscular injection of daxibotulinumtoxinA or placebo at five sites within the muscles between the eyebrows.
 The most common side effects of daxibotulinumtoxinA are headache, drooping eyelids, and weakness of facial muscles.

 LetibotulinumtoxinA (Letybo) was approved for medical use in the United States in February 2024.
 It is indicated to temporarily improve the appearance of moderate-to-severe glabellar lines.
 The FDA approved letibotulinumtoxinA based on evidence from three clinical trials (BLESS I [NCT02677298], BLESS II [NCT02677805], and BLESS III [NCT03985982]) of 1,271 participants with moderate to severe wrinkles between the eyebrows for efficacy and safety assessment.
 These trials were conducted at 31 sites in the United States and the European Union.
 All three trials enrolled participants 18 to 75 years old with moderate to severe glabellar lines (wrinkles between the eyebrows).
 Participants received a single intramuscular injection of letibotulinumtoxinA or placebo at five sites within the muscles between the eyebrows.
 The most common side effects of letibotulinumtoxinA are headache, drooping of eyelid and brow, and twitching of eyelid.